 There are multiple ways that you can relax and de-stress yourself before you sleep.
-Here are some techniques that you can try:

 - Mindful Breathing.
 Close your eyes and shift your attention to your breathing.
 Focus on your natural inhalation and exhalation, and notice the tension in your body.
 Visualise your breath reaching different parts of your body, and imagine the tension leaving your body when you exhale.